JonyGraceD/Jonyfolio/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on building muy basic profile in github and I'm interested in learning more.
+- 🔭 I’m currently working on building my basic profile in github.
-- 🌱 I’m currently learning ...
 - 📫 How to reach me: jonygrace627@gmail.com
 - 😄 Pronouns: She/her
 - Thank you for time in exploring.